logue/vite-vue2-ts-starter/README.md

 Also, when the development server is executed, it is checked in real time by [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker).

+[Vitest](https://github.com/vuejs/vue-test-utils) is included in the program for testing.

 ### Composition API

 It also supports the [Composition API](https://composition-api.vuejs.org/).
 The installed VueRouter and Vuex are for Vue2, but you can use the functions (such as `useRouter()`, `useRoute()` and `useStore()`) for the composition API for Vue3.